Brisbane, Australia

 The Challenge

 Six stock footage selections.
 Two distinct visual styles.
-Five delivery formats — feed posts, stories, reels, and platform-specific crops for both LinkedIn and Facebook/Instagram.
-Multiplied out, that's a significant asset matrix to manage without errors or inconsistency.
+Multiple delivery formats spanning standard posts, stories, reels, carousel, and ad-specific variants, each with motion and static versions.
+Multiplied out, that's a significant asset matrix to produce and manage without errors or inconsistency.

 The Process